cassiodias/influential-cs-books/README.md

-# Most influential books for programmers
+# Influential books for programmers

 These are books considered most influential for programmers from this [StackOverflow thread](http://stackoverflow.com/questions/1711/what-is-the-single-most-influential-book-every-programmer-should-read).